NSUR COIN Price Tops $0.0001 on Major Exchanges (NSUR)

 [Whitepaper](https://www.nsurcoin.com/WhitePaper)”

-It is usually not possible to buy alternative cryptocurrencies such as NSUR COIN directly using US dollars.
-Investors seeking to acquire NSUR COIN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NSUR COIN using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as NSUR COIN directly using US dollars.
+Investors seeking to trade NSUR COIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NSUR COIN using one of the aforementioned exchanges.

 Receive News & Updates for NSUR COIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NSUR COIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.